 Summer Youth Employment Program (SYEP)

-The supplemental youth services program provides eligible clients from ages 14 to 18 years old and ages 14 to 24 years old (federally funded), with an opportunity to receive work experience services in the private or public job sector.
-Program participants are placed at work sites for a 6 week period (40 hours per week) and receive a pay rate of $7.25 per hour.
+The Summer Youth Employment Program provides eligible clients from ages 14 to 18 years old and ages 14 to 24 years old (federally funded), with an opportunity to receive work experience services in the private or public job sector.
+Program participants are placed at worksites during the summer for a 6-week period (up to 40 hours per week) and receive a pay rate of $7.25 per hour.
 An extension up to 6 weeks may be granted should the worksite request additional employment services and additional assistance and help, if funding is still available.
 Only one service can be provided per year.

 Supportive Service (SS)